1977 Hardie-Ferodo 1000: Class structure

 Cars competed in three engine displacement classes:

 3001cc – 6000cc

 The class was contested by Holden Torana and Ford Falcon entries.

 2001cc – 3000cc

-The class was contested by Mazda RX3, Ford Capri and BMW 3.0Si entries.
+The class was contested by Mazda RX-3, Ford Capri and BMW 3.0Si entries.

 Up to 2000cc

 The class was contested by Alfa Romeo Alfetta and 2000 GTV, BMW 2002, Ford Escort RS2000, Holden Gemini, Toyota Celica, Triumph Dolomite and Volkswagen Golf entries.

 Top 10 Qualifiers

 1977 would be the final year (with the exception of 1988 and 2022) that official qualifying would count for the entire grid.
 From 1978, race broadcaster Channel 7 and the Australian Racing Drivers Club (ARDC) would introduce the Hardies Heroes top 10 runoff for the fastest 8 qualifiers and two invitees to have the chance to go for pole position on the Saturday.
 Hardies Heroes would also provide extra coverage time for Channel 7.